Kwessler93/Netflix-Movie-Data/README.md

 ## 🧠 Key Questions
 - What shows or genres are trending over time?
 - Do critically acclaimed shows consistently align with public interest?
-- Which months or seasons see spikes in genre-based viewership?
 - What are the long-term popularity arcs of Netflix Originals?

 ---